RinniSwift/Computer-Science-with-iOS/memoryManagement.md

 > Memory management is tightly connected with the concept of Ownership.
 ARC is Swift ownership system.
 ARC is implemented on the compiler level.
 The swiftc compiler calls methods wherever appropriate.

 > ❓**Questions**
-> - Where does data that is initialized as zero stored?
+> - Where does data that is initialized as zero stored?\
->   This is uninitialized data and it is stored in the BSS area, in the data segment.
+>   *This is uninitialized data and it is stored in the BSS area, in the data segment.*
-> - How many levels does Swift have for reference types?
+> - How many levels does Swift have for reference types?\
+>   *2 Levels — strong, and weak, weak references having an additional flavor called unowned.*
-> - What is the difference between week and unowned?
+> - What is the difference between week and unowned?\
+>   *Weak references are objects that can become nil when the object it points to is no longer alive. also called Zeroing.
+Unowned references can not become nil / is non-zeroing.
+We usually use unowned when both values have the same lifetime.*

 *[next page: reference and value types](https://github.com/RinniSwift/Computer-Science-with-iOS/blob/main/referenceAndValueTypes.md)*